Chungmugong Yi Sun-sin-class destroyer: Weapon systems

 On the 4th unit, ROKS Wang Geon, the 32-cell Mk 41 VLS is moved to the left and an indigenous VLS named K-VLS is installed on the right.
 The ship's forward part is spacious enough to take a 56-cell Mk 41 VLS.

+KDX-II Product Improvement Project

+The KDX-II Product Improvement Project (PIP) is planned to address several deficiences.
+This includes obsolescence of foreign imported components such as the combat information system resulting in low availability and frequent unplanned shutdowns, and the limited performance of key systems such as Thales Nederland MW08 radar.

+On Jun 14, 2024, the Defense Acquisition Program Administration (DAPA) issued a bid announcement to start the selection of a shipyard for the KDX-II PIP.
+The project is scheduled to be completed by December 2033, with a budget of KRW 470 billion.
+The major statement of work is expected to include replacing the hull mouned sonar, towed array sonar system, MW08 3D radar and the combat information system.

 Design

 The KDX-II is part of a much larger build up program aimed at turning the ROKN into a blue-water navy.
 It is said to be the first stealthy major combatant in the ROKN and was designed to significantly increase the ROKN's capabilities.